T20X/notes/sockets.md

 The size of the receive window, which specifies the number of window size units[b] that the sender of this segment is currently willing to receive.[c]
 (See § Flow control and § Window scaling.)

+# loopback

+A little known fact is that it's not possible to have any packet loss or congestion on the loopback interface.
+The loopback works magically: when an application sends packets to it, it immediately, still within the send syscall handling, gets delivered to the appropriate target.
+There is no buffering over loopback.
+Calling send over loopback triggers iptables, network stack delivery mechanisms and delivers the packet to the appropriate queue of the target application.
+Assuming the target application has some space in its buffers, packet loss over loopback is not possible

 # Transfer rules